 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 Do not use the exact same spot for each injection.

 - Do not inject into skin areas that are tender, bruised, scaly, hard, damaged, thick, or has pits, lumps, or scars.

-- The insulin solution should look clear and colorless.
-Do not use it if it is thick, cloudy, discolored, or if there are lumps or particles in it.
+- This medicine should be clear and colorless before you use it.
+Do not use it if it looks cloudy or has particles in it.

 - KwikPen®, Tempo Pen, or Junior KwikPen®:

 - Wash your hands with soap and water.

 - Prime the pen by removing the air from the needle and cartridge.
 Select 2 units when turning the dose knob.

 - Hold the pen with the needle pointing up, then gently tap the cartridge holder to collect the air bubbles at the top.